- Species-Being, Labor, and Autonomy

 Technological skepticism should not be conflated with primitivism.
 Primitivism fails to see both side of the dialectic between Humanity and Nature.
 It is clear that some forms of technology, including a lot of largely superfluous modern technology, is alienating and dominating, yet primitivism fails to see the other side of the picture, in which technology is not only some monolithic force for evil but one of the ways in which human beings liberate themselves from the forces of nature.
 Technology allows us to conquer and understand the natural patterns such as weather and disease whose mercy we face in the absence of human innovation.
 Technology then increases human freedom, as we then are no longer as subject to nature’s restrictions on collective human action as we were before.
 Thus, the positive side of technology aids humans against the negative side of Nature and we need to flesh out both parts of technology and Nature’s dialectic instead of focusing on just one, as primitivism does.

 Many forms of technology, however, are not compatible with the material human community of communism.
 The revolution will have to be against capitalism, but also against a large portion of capitalist technologies and techniques, which are either wastefully superfluous or actively dominating and alienating.
-How would the revolution salvage the FBI or the CIA and their gadgetry, for example?
+How would the revolution salvage the FBI, the CIA, the police, and their surveillance and repressive gadgetry, for example?
+How would the revolution salvage all the psychological, social, and biological management techniques and technologies characteristic of our period of bourgeois history?
 How would the revolution salvage alienating social media or factories producing modern weaponry?
 How would the revolution salvage polluting technologies or machines that make the human being’s labor superfluous and thus preclude the attainment of human species-being?

 The revolution cannot allow itself to be pulled into the lure of artificial intelligence, which poses a threat to human existence and dignity even under communism.
 This is a critique of “Fully Automated Luxury Communism”, which threatens to throw humans into comfortable prison cells.
 If human beings were to ever put themselves into a state of dependence on artificial intelligence, perhaps through the continued increase in the complexity of society and the intelligence of machines leading to a point where machine-made decisions were superior to human-made decisions, then the machines would effectively be in control, as humans would no longer be able to turn off the machines without destroying the entire technological system that they would be dependent on.
 Then who is not to say that the machines would effectively constitute both the new bourgeoisie and the new capital?
 The human being will again be subjugated to the autonomous development of the machine, just like under capitalism.
 With the full dependence of humans on the machines, this sets the stage for autonomous capital’s complete domination of the human being.